Skip to content

 Returns

-VerifyResult – Verification results with errors, warnings, and counts
+VerifyResult – Verification results with structured findings and counts